Macronutrients: What They Are & How To Track Them

 Macronutrients tell a more detailed story about where these calories come from and what they do in the body once you’ve consumed them.
 For example, both a handful of almonds and a handful of candy might have the same number of calories — but if you were just counting calories, then both have the same impact or results for your body.

-Tracking macros is a tool that can help you understand how many nutrients you need to reach your health and fitness goals – but it shouldn’t restrict foods your body needs and you enjoy!
+If it’s not a behaviour you find triggering or harmful, tracking your macros might be a tool that can help you understand how many nutrients you need to support your health and fitness goals – but it shouldn’t be used to restrict the foods your body needs and take away from the joy of eating!

-Understanding macros is just one important part of developing healthy habits, allowing you to live a healthy life and support your fitness goals.
+Understanding macros better is just one way to help develop healthy habits, allowing you to lead a healthy life and support your fitness goals.